-Our primary function is to provide heating, cooling and power to all academic, administrative, retail, and residences on campus.
+The Energy Management team provides heating, cooling and power to all academic, administrative, retail, and residences on campus.
 In order to accomplish this, we generate high pressure steam for heating and chilled water for cooling, and deliver these by way of underground service tunnels to mechanical rooms of each building for distribution to the various heating, ventilating, and air conditioning (HVAC) units within the building.
-We also generate and distribute power through our 10 megawatt co-generation plant and associated high voltage electrical distribution system.
+They also generate and distribute power through our 10 megawatt co-generation plant and associated high voltage electrical distribution system.

 The Energy Management unit is a 24 hour per day, seven day per week, 365 days per year operation that is staffed by highly skilled technicians and management whose sole responsibility is to provide the utilities requirements of our community in a safe and efficient manner and in accordance with all regulatory requirements.